Note: Citations with more than one line of text should have a hanging indent of 1/2 inch or 5 spaces.

 Goodpaster, K. E., Nash, L. L., & de Bettignies, H. (2006).
 Business ethics: Policies and persons (3rd ed.).
-Boston, MA: McGraw-Hill/Irwin.
+McGraw-Hill/Irwin.

-Article or chapter within an edited book:
+Chapter within an edited book:

 Winne, P. H. (2001).
 Self-regulated learning viewed from models of information processing.
 In B.J.
 Zimmerman & D.H.
 Schunk (Eds.), Self-regulated learning and academic achievement (2nd ed., pp. 160-192).
-Mahwah, NJ: Lawrence Erlbaum Associates.
+Lawrence Erlbaum Associates.

 Tolstoy, L. (2006).
 War and peace.
 (A. Briggs, Trans.).
-New York, NY: Viking.
+Viking.
 (Original work published 1865).

-Entry in an online reference work:
+Article in a reference work: